 In fact, often the nitrate levels in marine tanks are so high, that it leads aquarists to think about the use of macroalgae, whilst looking for a natural way to reduce the Nitrate level in the marine water, often called Nutrients export.

 In a marine aquarium with soft coral and/or fishes, it is normally not a problem to have a Nitrate Level between 5-10 ppm.

-Phosphorus is the second main nutrient for the
+Phosphorus / Phosphate is the second main mineral for healthy macroalgae growth.

-But even the often recommended Phosphate level around 0.03 ppm is enough for a marine aquarium with just a few macro algae in it.
+Please note that even the often recommended Phosphate level for a marine aquarium of around 0.03 ppm is enough with just a few macroalgae species in it.

-This lower Phosphate level is recommended especially when hard corals are kept, as a higher level will negatively infect the coral growth.
+This lower Phosphate level is recommended especially when hard corals are kept, as a higher level will negatively affect the coral growth.

 Magnesium will be often sufficient enough available in the marine aquarium, as it will be replaced with saltwater changes.

 In heavily planted marine tanks it might be necessary to add magnesium to maintain a Magnesium level around 1250-1350 ppm

 A good source for Magnesium is MgSO4x7H2O ( Magnesium Sulfate )

 Calcium is again another important element for good macroalgae growth.
 Especially calcareous macroalgae species like from the Halimeda family will need a higher calcium level for its growth.